Alvin-Nahabwe/Alvin-Nahabwe/README.md

 # Hi there, I'm Alvin! 👋

 Welcome to my GitHub!
 I'm an **Artificial Intelligence Researcher** based in Kampala, Uganda, with 5+ years of experience in the field.
-I am deeply passionate about advancing **AI for Social Good**, focusing on building white-box, trustworthy, impactful systems that solve real-world problems.
+I am deeply passionate about advancing AI for Social Good, focusing on building white-box, trustworthy, impactful systems that solve real-world problems.

 ---

 ### 🚀 About Me
 - 🔭 I’m currently working on building accessible AI solutions, contributing to projects like the **`aphrc-nocode/no-code-app`**.
-- 🌱 My core research areas are **Natural Language Processing (NLP)** and **Computer Vision (CV)**, with a focus on Large Language Models (LLMs).
+- 🌱 My core research areas are Natural Language Processing (NLP) and Computer Vision (CV), with a focus on Large Language Models (LLMs).
-- 🏥 A massive chunk of my interests belongs to **Clinical Research & Bioinformatics**.
-I am actively researching **Explainable Artificial Intelligence (XAI)** to translate complex model outputs into actionable clinical insights and build white-box AI models that prioritize the integration of clinical knowledge to drive predictions.
+- 🏥 A massive chunk of my interest belongs to Clinical Research.
+I am actively researching Explainable Artificial Intelligence (XAI) to translate complex model outputs into actionable clinical insights and build white-box AI models that prioritize the integration of clinical knowledge to drive predictions.
 - ✍️ I am also passionate about scientific writing.

 ---